Protolabs: COVID-19 Pandemic

 During the 2019–2020 coronavirus pandemic, Protolabs began producing face shields, plastic clips, and components for coronavirus test kits for use in Minnesota hospitals.
 The company also collaborated with the University of Minnesota to produce parts for a low-cost ventilator.

-2021
+2021 - 2025

 In January 2021, Protolabs announced an agreement to acquire Amsterdam-based manufacturing platform 3D Hubs for $280 million in cash and stock plus incentives.
+The acquisition added a distributed model of manufacturing partners to Protolabs’ existing in-house factories and 3D Hubs was ultimately rebranded to Protolabs Network in 2024.

-In March 2021, Holt plans to retire and will be succeeded as CEO by VP and GM of Americas, Robert Bodor, according to a company announcement.
+In March 2021, Holt retired and was succeeded as CEO by VP and GM of Americas, Robert Bodor, according to a company announcement.

-Cool Idea!
-Program

-In 2011, Protolabs launched the Cool Idea!
-Award program.
-The program awards a total of up to $250,000 each year in services to entrepreneurs with innovative product ideas in the United States and Europe.
+Bodor led Protolabs through May, 2025, when the company appointed Suresh Krishna as its new president and CEO.
+Prior to joining Protolabs, Krishna served as president and chief executive officer at Northern Tool + Equipment, a manufacturer and retailer of tools and commercial equipment.